Remix-Design/RemixIcon/README.md

 > **Note:** In order to ensure the quality of each icon, we currently do not accept third-party drawn icons.
 If you want to contribute an icon to Remix Icon, you can create an issue with a screenshot or add a link to your SVG.

 ### Icon Request
-> Firstly, thank you for your request to help us improve our icon library.

 If there is no suitable icon for your usage scenario, you can create an [issue](https://github.com/Remix-Design/remixicon/issues) with a title of Icon request: <Icon name> and fill the issue template.

 ## License